 There are a number of additional scenarios and rules to comply with:

-You can’t swap a player once they’ve crossed the finish line.
+You can’t swap or move another player once they’ve crossed the finish line.
 They are safe.

 A card can be placed under someone’s piece, but it will not affect that person unless they land on that card again later in the game.